henrycatalinismith/badregex/README.md

 Possibly my worst work ever.
-This is the code behind the [@BadRegEx](https://twitter.com/BadRegEx) Twitter account, which is the brainchild of the famous infosec thought leader [@SwiftOnSecurity](https://twitter.com/SwiftOnSecurity).
+This is the code behind the [@BadRegEx](https://twitter.com/BadRegEx) Twitter account, which is the brainchild of the famously influential InfoSec thought leader [@SwiftOnSecurity](https://twitter.com/SwiftOnSecurity).

 It's late, I'm tired.
 Here's a picture of a shark